Asprise/scanner.js/README.md

 scanner.js
 ==========

-JavaScript library that acquire images from document scanners for HTML/HTML5 web pages on IE, Firefox, Chrome ...
+scanner.js enables any web page to acquire images from scanners using JavaScript in most desktop browsers like IE, Chrome, Firefox and more.
+In most cases, software install is not required and the user can enjoy a great scanning experience.